Vortical waves in a quantum fluid with vector, axial and helical charges. II. Dissipative effects: Introduction

-In our companion paper~\cite{HVWp1}, we have been exploring the role of helical degrees of freedom in vortical chiral fluids in an academic dissipationless limit when both axial and helical quantum numbers are conserved.
+In our companion paper~\cite{Morales-Tejera:2024uzg}, the role of helical degrees of freedom in vortical chiral fluids is explored in an academic dissipationless limit when both axial and helical quantum numbers are conserved.
 This study has confirmed the presence of the Helical Vortical Wave~\cite{Ambrus:2019khr}, which corresponds to a gapless hydrodynamic excitation acting mainly in the helical and vector sectors of charge densities.
-Surprisingly, it also has uncovered yet another gapless wave in the system: the Axial Vortical Wave, which is driven by a purely axial wave accompanied, in the presence of vector (baryon) or helical (spin-polarized) background, by coherent fluctuations in axial and helical/vector charges and their current.
+Surprisingly, it also has uncovered yet another gapless wave in the system: the Axial Vortical Wave, which is driven by an axial imbalance accompanied, in the presence of vector (baryon) or helical (spin-polarized) background, by coherent fluctuations in axial and helical/vector charges and their currents.
 At high vector (baryon) densities, where the fluid becomes degenerate, both the Helical and the Axial Vortical Waves merge into a hydrodynamic excitation, the Axial-Helical Vortical Wave.
-The fascinating feature of the Axial Vortical Wave is its spatial non-reciprocity, which makes this hydrodynamic mode distinguishable from the usual acoustic waves: a pure Axial Vortical Wave propagates only along the direction of the angular velocity while is unable to travel in the opposite direction.
+The fascinating feature of the Axial Vortical Wave is its spatial non-reciprocity, which makes this hydrodynamic mode distinguishable from the usual acoustic waves: a pure Axial Vortical Wave propagates only opposite (along) the direction of the angular velocity for positive (negative) axial imbalance while being unable to travel in the opposite direction.

+This paper aims to study the fate of the hydrodynamic vortical excitations in realistic plasmas, which are characterized by axial and helical charge relaxation as well as kinetic damping effects.
+A similar analysis has been extensively applied to determine possible experimentally observable signatures~\cite{Ke:2012qb,STAR:2015wza} of a similar excitation, the Chiral Magnetic Wave, that emerges in the magnetic field background and incorporates oscillations of the vector and axial charges~\cite{Newman:2005hd, Kharzeev:2010gd}.